 - Characteristics of flower/fruit/seed – this includes the number of parts, if is regular or irregular.
 Parts of a flower include the petals, sepals, female & male parts (pistil & stamen), and if the flower is regular or irregular (in a very basic sense this has to do with the shape of the flower).

 - Characteristics of leaves – this includes the position of the leaves, what the edges look like, the overall shape, and if it is simple or compound.
-I will throw in a few photos here.
-The beech leaf to the left is considered toothed because the edge is serrated.
-The wild ginger leaf on the right is considered entire because there are no teeth.
+The wild ginger leaf on the right is considered entire because the edges are smooth.

 After the basic characteristics of the plant have been determined, depending on the key, you will either be guided through the book with a group of symbols and compare your specimen with additional plant characteristics until you reach something that looks like your plant.
 Alternately is a system where a number is assigned to each characteristic and the group of numbers helps to guide you through the key until you come to something that resemble your plant.
 Each of these systems are great fun and you may choose to use just one type of key or several.
 I use several but my favorite is the one that uses a number system (I will pause here to let those of you who know me laugh hysterically because you know my aversion to anything to do with numbers).